- Sexual Violence Prevention and Support

 - Information for Faculty and Staff

 Many myths exist in our society about sexual assault that serve to justify sexual violence.
-Rape myths often involve victim-blaming statements about sexual assault such as, “She wouldn’t have gotten raped if she hadn’t been walking alone at night,” or “What did she expect would happen if she went upstairs with him?”
+Rape myths often involve victim-blaming statements about sexual assault such as, “They wouldn’t have gotten raped if they hadn’t been walking alone at night,” or “What did they expect would happen if they went upstairs with them?”
 These myths work to place the blame on the wrong person (the victim or survivor) instead of where it belongs (on the perpetrator).

 1. Myth: It Can't Happen to Me